 Read this guide carefully, my friends, and then go have the times of your lives!

-Canggu has everything that one could possibly need: high-quality services, a wide range of accommodation, fine weather, and a huge array of bars and restaurants.
-There is something for everyone here and depending on your style of travel, Canggu can be more or less as expensive as you want it to be.
+Backpacking Bali offers every possible comfort and Canggu has everything that one could possibly need: high-quality services, a wide range of accommodation, fine weather, and a huge array of bars and restaurants.
+There is something for everyone here and depending on your style, Canggu, or or your travel costs in Bali, can be more or less as expensive as you want it to be.

-For the average traveler, the daily budget in Canggu will be something like $50-60 .
-This includes a private room in a guesthouse, basic groceries, a restaurant meal, and some beer money.
+For the average traveler, the daily budget in Canggu will be something like $50-60.
+This includes a dorm or private room in a cool hostel, basic groceries, a restaurant meal, and some beer money.

 For those on a very tight budget, it is possible to do Canggu on the cheap – say, around $25-$35 per day – but they will need to have very strict habits.
 No epic clubs nights or lavish meals for you, broke backpackers.